sagemath/trac_to_gh/Issue 4076.md

 # Issue 4076: notebook -- <$> ... </$> and <$$> ... </$$> don't work in the notebook as the help page claims

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4076

 Original creator: TimothyClemans